 Recently one new breakthrough is done in the context of FRG of TGFT models, to improve the truncation and to choose the regulator in the appropriate way \cite{Lahoche:2018vun}.
-This is possible by adding in the Wetterich equation, the so called structure equations and the Ward-Takahashi identities.
+This is possible by adding in the Wetterich equation, the so-called structure equations and the Ward-Takahashi (WT) identities.
 In the case of symmetric phase a nontrivial UV attractive fixed point is given.
-The WT identities is used to defined the nontrivial constraint on the flows and therefore the method proposed in \cite{Lahoche:2018vun} is totally different from the usual FRG method.
+The WT identities are used to define the nontrivial constraint on the flows and therefore the method proposed in \cite{Lahoche:2018vun} is totally different from the usual FRG method.
 Despite all the results in this recent contribution, a lot of questions need to be addressed.
-First the non-melonic Leading order contribution should been taken into account in the flow equations.
-The non--symmetric phase need also to be scrutinize using probably the intermediate field representation.
+First the non-melonic leading order contribution should been taken into account in the flow equations.
+The non-symmetric phase needs also to be scrutinized using probably the intermediate field representation.
 The purpose of the following work is to provide the FRG by taking into account the leading order contribution (the melonic and pseudo-melonic graphs) in the flow equations.
-The new power counting theorem is derived and the classification of the graphs that contribute to these two sectors is given.
-The structure equations and the set of WT-identities are used to provide a nontrivial constraint on the reliability of the approximation schemes, especially on the truncation and the choice of the regulator.
-The comparisons between these new results and what we obtain in the case of usually truncation is also given.
+The new power counting theorem is derived and the classification of the graphs that contributes to these two sectors is given.
+The structure equations and the set of WT identities are used to provide a nontrivial constraint on the reliability of the approximation schemes, especially on the truncation and the choice of the regulator.
+The comparisons between these new results and what we obtain in the case of usual truncation is also given.